Michal2SAB/DISCORD-NASA-BOT/README.md

 # DISCORD-NASA-BOT
-A start of something fun.
+A NASA Bot for Discord, written in python.
+Uses some of Nasa's public apis and more in near future.

 # FEATURES FOR NOW